jeffswartz/poctestnetwork/iOS-Sample/README.md

     }
 }
 ```
-The `[self checkQualityAndDisconnectSession]` method checks to see if the client
+The `[OTNetworkTest checkQualityAndDisconnectSession]` method checks to see if the client
 can support publishing video and audio, based on the video and audio bandwidth and
 packet loss ratio, collected by the OTSubscriberKitNetworkStatsDelegate: